 - The transfer of information to prevent workplace injuries from hazards related to workplace violence, (and others such as musculoskeletal and infections) is important for workplace parties so they can put in place the appropriate measures and procedures to protect workers.

-- Bring the focus of worker health and safety into the forefront of the changing and integrated health care system.
+- Bring the focus on worker health and safety to the forefront of the changing and integrated healthcare system.

 - Inspectors General Observations